CBEP-SoCB/SWAT_mussels_sum/Derived_Data/Data_Examination/SWAT_PCB_Health_analysis.md

 from the database through DEP staff.

 CBEP requested data from DEP on levels of toxic contaminants in shellfish tissue samples from Casco Bay.
-The result is a large (\> 100,000 line) excel spreadsheet containing data from about 40 sampling dates from 20 locations, over a period of more than 15 years.
+The result is a large (&gt;
+100,000 line) excel spreadsheet containing data from about 40 sampling dates from 20 locations, over a period of more than 15 years.